- What are my Options if I am a Settlement Class Member?

 - What effect does this case have on personal injury claims?

-Participation in the Settlement or remaining in some or all of the Court Classes does not preclude you from bringing any personal injury claims you may have (subject to statute of limitations or any other laws that may prevent you from bringing a personal injury claim).
-If you have asserted personal injury claims, you may be eligible to recover as part of a separate settlement that has been reached to resolve the personal injury claims in the Lawsuit.
-Deadlines and other important information regarding that separate settlement are included in the court’s order here.
-Contact your own lawyer with any questions.
+The Settlement Class does not allege personal injury to the damage to health or welfare suffered by individuals who used JUUL products.
+If you have asserted personal injury claims, you may be eligible to recover as part of separate settlements that have been reached to resolve the personal injury claims in the Lawsuit.
+Deadlines and other important information regarding those separate settlements are included in the court’s order located on the Documents page.
+Contact your lawyer with any questions.

 You should consult with your own lawyer soon about any personal injury claims you may have because you may have missed the deadline for bringing a lawsuit for your personal injuries.